-Capital Maintenance: Each year the Facilities Asset Management program reviews what projects will be planned for the subsequent year.
+- Capital Maintenance: Each year the Facilities Asset Management program reviews what projects will be planned for the subsequent year.
 An annual list of projects is created using the prioritization process described above and the information contained within the Asset Management Database.
 The components highlighted for life-cycle review then undergo validation through on-site visits and staff input.
-Capital Maintenance planning, prioritization, and execution is based on standard industry best practices.

-Interiors Planning and Design (i.e. renovations): These are initiated by a request from the Park Board and are typically due to a change in service needs (e.g. accommodating more staff, creating a counter).
+Capital Maintenance planning, prioritization, and execution is based on standard industry best practices. - Interiors Planning and Design (i.e. renovations): These are initiated by a request from the Park Board and are typically due to a change in service needs (e.g. accommodating more staff, creating a counter).
 Larger renovation projects are submitted through the Capital Planning Process.
 Smaller requests can be submitted at any time.
+Recommendations in this report are based on upgrade and renovation plans, extending operational life-span for pools with consideration to increase sustainability and operational efficiency, including implementing green technologies.